harsh-sri/inventory-tracking-app/README.md

 ## Running the app

-Start the application using Docker
+Start the application using Docker.
+App will run on PORT 3000

 ```bash
 $ docker-compose up --build